Ashton-W/Ashton-W.github.io/_drafts/Asynchronous-Testing.md

 title: Asynchronous Testing
 ---

-Asynchronous Testing was made much easier in Xcode with the additon of expectations and the `XCTestExpectation` class.
+Asynchronous Testing was made much easier in Xcode with the introduction of expectations and the `XCTestExpectation` class.
 In addition to the basic expectation support included are helper methods for testing KVO, Notifications, and using Predicates.
 Expectations are created by helper methods on `XCTestCase`.